bchainzhang/bchainzhang.github.io/index.md

 ## Short Bio

-I am a professor (Teli Youth Fellow) in the prestigious <a href="https://arims.bit.edu.cn/">Advanced Research Institute of Multidisciplinary Sciences</a> at Beijing Institute of Technology, China.
+[//]I am a professor (Teli Youth Fellow) in the prestigious <a href="https://arims.bit.edu.cn/">Advanced Research Institute of Multidisciplinary Sciences</a> at Beijing Institute of Technology, China.
 I am also a PhD advisor in both School of Computer Science and Technology and School of Cyberspace Science and Technology.
 Moreover, I am a Chief Scientist for the National R&D Project.

 I am interested in the intersection of distributed systems, applied cryptography, and security.